Morenus77/SmartHome-Tricks/Proxmox-Sinology backup sensor/README.md

 If you don't need both Proxmox and Sinology, never mind: I  used the same strategy for both but you can configure only the one that you need, skipping the part you're not interested on.

 ## Install and configure Gotify:
 Please refer to <a href="https://gotify.net">Gotify</a>'s official documentation for installing and configuring.
-I installed it in a Proxmox LCX by using the helper script provided by <a href="https://community-scripts.github.io/ProxmoxVE">Community-Scripts</a>.
+I installed it in a Proxmox LXC by using the helper script provided by <a href="https://community-scripts.github.io/ProxmoxVE">Community-Scripts</a>.
 Once installed the setup is really simple: under *Apps* menù create an application and copy the token you will use to configure It; repeat for each application you need (in my case both Proxmox and Sinology)
 <p>
 <img src="./img/gotify_config.png" alt="Getting started" width="800px"/></p>